 Heavy highway vehicle use tax.
-File Form 2290 and pay the tax (or the first installment) for vehicles first used in January.
+File Form 2290 and pay the tax for vehicles first used in January.

 Regular method taxes.
 Deposit the tax for the first 15 days of February.

 Communications and air transportation taxes under the alternative method.
 Deposit the tax included in amounts billed or tickets sold during the first 15 days of February.